riatelab/MTA/README.md

 ## Main functions :
 - gdev: general deviation between regional ratios and a ratio of reference.
 - tdev: territorial deviation between regional ratios and ratios of an aggregated level.
-- sdev: spatial deviation between regional ratios and ratios of neigborhing regions.
+- sdev: spatial deviation between regional ratios and ratios of neighborhing regions.
 - mst: multiscalar typology based on the three deviations.
 - mas: multiscalar absolute synthesis, total amount of redistributions based on the three deviations.
 - mapmst : map multiscalar typology synthesis according to the three deviations.